Laur0801/Aplicatie-CallMaster/README.md

 - [ ] IVR

 ### Warning
-This is very early software and some features are still being implemented and worked on, things will change dramatically over time so please proceed with caution.
+This is very early software that we unironically wrote in a weekend.
+Some features are still being implemented and worked on, things may change dramatically over time so please proceed with caution.

 #### Credits